 What to Know About Cast Iron Plumbing Before You Remodel

-If your St. Petersburg home was built before 1975, there's a good chance you have cast iron plumbing — and a better chance it's not in the shape you think.
-After 50 to 80 years of use, cast iron pipes corrode from the inside out.
+If your St. Petersburg home was built before 1975 — anywhere from the pre-1925 stock in Old Northeast and Roser Park to the 1950s ranches in Crescent Lake and Bahama Shores — there's a good chance you have cast iron drain plumbing, and a better chance it's not in the shape you think.
+After 50 to 80 years of use in Pinellas County's sandy, shifting, mineral-heavy soil, cast iron pipes corrode from the inside out.
 The question isn't whether to deal with them.
 It's whether you deal with them now, while your contractor already has the walls open, or later, when it means tearing into a finished remodel you just paid for.

 Here's what you should know before your kitchen or bathroom project starts.